 Government inspections and regular lesson observations ensure high standards are always maintained and result in consistent praise for the teaching and pastoral care, having consistently received outstanding inspection reports.

-Headmaster.
-Mike Crossley:
+Head of Prep, Mike Crossley:

 “The School is delighted to have received such glowing inspection reports on both its Early Years and school as a whole.
 To be graded as ‘Excellent’ is very rewarding and a wonderful reflection on all the staff, pupils, parents and governors.”